SQream/sqream_docs/operational_guides/access_control_permissions.rst

 Permissions
 **************

 SQreamDB’s primary permission object is a role.
 The role operates in a dual capacity as both a user and a group.
-In its user role, it may execute operations like creating tables, querying data, and administering the database, depending on its permissions.
-The role’s group attribute allows it to extend its permissions to roles defined as its group members.
-Information about permissions for all roles is stored in the metadata.
+As a user, a role may have permissions to execute operations like creating tables, querying data, and administering the database.
+The group attribute may be thought of as a membership.
+As a group, a role may extend its permissions to other roles defined as its group members.
+This becomes handy when privileged roles wish to extend their permissions and grant multiple permissions to multiple roles.
+The information about all system role permissions is stored in the metadata.

-There are two main types of permissions: global and object-level.
+There are two types of permissions: global and object-level.
 Global permissions belong to ``SUPERUSER`` roles, allowing unrestricted access to all system and database activities.
 Object-level permissions apply to non-``SUPERUSER`` roles and can be assigned to databases, schemas, tables, functions, views, foreign tables, columns, catalogs, and services.

-The following tables describe the required permissions for performing and executing operations on various SQreamDB objects.
+The following table describe the required permissions for performing and executing operations on various SQreamDB objects.

 +----------------------+-------------------------------------------------------------------------------------------------------------------------+
 | **Permission**       | **Description**                                                                                                         |